 Are you keen on saving money and enjoy DIY?
 Learning how to build a fence is not the only thing you can do.
 There are many other projects you can do by yourself, and we have a number of tools other than this fence calculator which you may find useful.
 Consider, for example, painting your walls to give your place some fresh energy.
-Try using our paint calculator to make sure you get the right amount of paint, and enjoy a rewarding, creative activity.
+Try using our paint calculator or our deck stain calculator to make sure you get the right amount of paint, and enjoy a rewarding, creative activity.
 Another quick and easy way to do that is to decorate your walls with wallpaper - check how much wallpaper you need and go looking for the perfect pattern in your local store.
 If you already have some experience in house renovation, you can even consider tiling your floors on your own.

 Why do I need a fence for my house?